Sam Young Sam Young

 Atrix: Derek Richard Agons

 Through mountains and forests, across plains and deserts, a three-cart train rattled along an abandoned railway through the heart of the United States of America.
 Wheels screeching and smoke billowing, the little train chugged at a blinding speed.
-For most Thinkers of the age, the Wildband Express Train meant a Council sanctioned safe trek through the Dead Zones—the human cities where man congregated their lack of knowledge into intellect, commerce, and life.
+For most Thinkers of the age, the Wildband Express Train meant a Council sanctioned safe trek around the Dead Zones—the human cities where man congregated their lack of knowledge into intellect, commerce, and life.
 For humans the cities meant safety.
 For Thinkers the cities meant death.

 For Derek Richard Agons it meant he was almost home.